-- 13.6.1.4.1 The result from an uninstrumented test is considered "+" if ignition or explosion occurs and "-" if no changes are observed.
+- 13.6.1.4 Test criteria and method of assessing results - 13.6.1.4.1 The result from an uninstrumented test is considered "+" if ignition or explosion occurs and "-" if no changes are observed.
 The result of a instrumented test is considered "+" if an ignition or explosion occurs or if a temperature difference (i.e. self-heating) of 3 °C or greater is recorded.
-If no ignition or explosion occurs but self-heating of less than 3 °C is noted, additional tests and/or evaluation may be required to determine if the sample is thermally unstable. - 13.6.1.4.2 If the test result is "+", the substance should be considered too thermally unstable for transport.
+If no ignition or explosion occurs but self-heating of less than 3 °C is noted, additional tests and/or evaluation may be required to determine if the sample is thermally unstable. - 13.6.1.4.2 If the test result is "+", the substance should be considered too thermally unstable, shall be classified as an unstable explosive and is not permitted for transport.